 Duration: 3 hours, 30 minutes

-Although previous tutorials on this list have had an extreme bias for 3D games, this series by Binary Lunar covers how Shader Graph works for 2D games.
+Although previous tutorials on this list have had an extreme bias for 3D games, this series by Binary Lunar covers how the Unity Shader Graph works for 2D games.

 While Shader Graph does not operate too differently between 3D and 2D art assets, there are still quirks to consider.
 As such, learning some of the effects you can do for 2D specifically can greatly expand your repertoire for using shaders in general.